-It may be the smallest country in Africa, but there are plenty of postcard-worthy beaches to be found in The Gambia.
+It may be the smallest country in Africa, but there are plenty of postcard-worthy beaches to be found in The Gambia — it is, after all, known as The Smiling Coast.
 Daytime temperatures hover in the high-twenties, often tipping 30°C. Plus, winter is dry season, so you can leave your brolly at home.
-Soak up the sun and sea at the coastal resorts of Bakau, Fajara and Kotu – you’ll be spoiled for choice with cheap and cheerful hotels, too, like the beachside Lemon Creek Hotel Resort in Bijilo where prices start at £56.
+Soak up the sun and sea at the coastal resorts of Bakau, Fajara and Kotu – you’ll be spoiled for choice with cheap and cheerful hotels, too.
 After you’ve had your fill of beaches, head inland to explore the namesake river at the heart of the country.
 Its verdant basin brims with wildlife: spot hippos, manatees, monkeys and hundreds of bird species.

-Just beyond Europe, Morocco feels a world away despite its relatively short flight.
+Morocco feels a world away despite its relatively short flight.
 Perched on the edge of the Sahara Desert, it remains warm throughout winter, which also happens to be the cheapest time to fly.
 For a city break in the sun, head to the enticing city of Marrakech.
 After you’ve whiled away the day sipping mint tea and wandering the labyrinthine souks, relax in a traditional Moroccan house, called a riad.
-Riad Chi-Chi is a great value boutique hotel, with prices starting at £48, situated in the heart of the medina.
-Check out our round-up of the nine best things to do in the city.
-If you’ve already explored Marrakech, a trip to Agadir or Fez could be an equally affordable, sun-soaked Moroccan escape.
+Already explored Marrakech?
+A trip to Agadir or Fez could be an equally affordable, sun-soaked Moroccan escape.

 Winter feels like spring on the island of Madeira owing to its pleasant climate, mild waters and fresh mountain scenery.
 There are some lovely beaches, but the lush flora and laurel forests are real highlights.
 The island’s volcanic peaks and rich-yet-rugged terrain make it the perfect place to get outdoors for walks, rambles or hikes with a view.
 Hire a car to experience the landscape on four wheels or catch a boat for a spot of dolphin and whale watching.
 Get a taste of Portugal in the capital, Funchal, where you can photograph the colonial architecture, listen to traditional fado music and have a tipple of its namesake wine.

 Year-round sunshine and a relatively short flight are two big draws to this shimmering oasis in the desert.
-Superlative Dubai is well known for its glitz and glamour, but skyscrapers and malls aside, we’re here for the sun.
+Superlative Dubai is well known for its glitz and glamour but, skyscrapers and malls aside, we’ll be returning here for the sun.
 Even in winter, expect temperatures of around 25°C. That’s perfect weather for sun-worshipping on Jumeirah beach or heading out on a desert safari for a camel’s-eye-view of the city.
 The overwhelming choice of flights and hotels keep top-line prices down.
 But be warned, the cost of eating, drinking and shopping can quickly add up in this sleek city.
-Take a look at our local’s guide to Dubai for more ideas on what to do, including where to find the best Emirati cuisine.

 If you’re willing to spend a little more time in the air, unlike other long-haul, winter sun destinations like Thailand or the Caribbean, there are plenty of deals that make Mexico an affordable option.
 Winter is the coolest time to visit Mexico, which helps bring the price down further.
 Plus, thanks to its tropical climate you can still expect temperatures in the early- to mid-twenties most days.
 Head to the Riviera Maya for beautiful beaches and golden sand and soak up the varied Mexican culture.
-You’ll be spoilt for choice with budget hotels too – couples will love Villas El Encanto where prices start at £76 in Cozumel, while Hotel Los Girasoles is a cheap option in Cancun with prices starting at £22.
+You’ll be spoilt for choice with budget hotels too.

 Sometimes referred to as ‘the new Dubai’, Doha is one of the most dynamic cities in the Gulf and a world-class city in the making.
 While it might not spring to mind as easily as its glitzy neighbour across the water, everything in Qatar’s capital is, quite literally, up and coming.
 With reinvented souqs, a new metro system, several world cup stadiums in the works, and skyscrapers popping up all over the place, this city has plenty to boast about.
-You can expect the weather to stay in the low twenties, and so unlike the summer months (when everyone becomes a slave to the aircon) winter is a great time to explore the city on your own two feet – stroll along the Corniche, a long seaside promenade that curves around Doha Bay with places to eat and beautiful views.
-Hotels in Doha, like Warwick Doha, are luxurious but affordable and start at £54 a night.
+You can expect the weather to stay in the low twenties, and so unlike the summer months (when everyone becomes a slave to the aircon) winter is a great time to explore the city on your own two feet.
+Stroll along the Corniche, a long seaside promenade that curves around Doha Bay with places to eat and beautiful views.